karak/riot-test-renderer/packages/riot-test-utils/README.md

 Requirement
 -----------

-- JavaScript runtime, ES5 compatible, at least.
+- JavaScript runtime, ES5 compatible at least, and supports `Symbol` for snapshot testing.
+- DOM Environment like real browsers or `jsdom`.

 TODO
 ----